 - Traditional Player Expectations Vs. Player Expectations in VR

-- Accessibility in VR - Strategies for making your game accessible for new players and VR veterans
+- Strategies for opening up your game to new players, audiences, and VR veterans

 As developers, we want to engage with the largest audience as possible.
 But how often are the challenges, current approaches and solutions to inclusive play considered?
 This talk will begin by discussing methods that are currently employed that allow players of varying abilities to enjoy games that are currently in the wild, including what hardware, software and any modifications are needed to simplify input and maximize enjoyment.
 We will then offer tips and tricks when considering inclusive play, providing attendees with several techniques they can implement in their own titles.